Supplies You’ll Need

 Put some masking tape over the leading edge of all three fins to make the edge softer, for safety purposes.

-Now your water bottle rocket is all done!
+Tada!
+Your water rocket is all done!
 Too easy!
 Now let’s build the water rocket launcher!